pokt-network/poktroll/docusaurus/docs/operate/quickstart/full_node_cheatsheet.md

 This section is optional and for informational purposes only.
 :::

-If you're interest in understand what just got installed, keep reading...
+If you're interested in understanding what just got installed, keep reading...

 1. **System User**: A dedicated user (default: `poktroll`) is created to run the node securely.